phrafsanjani/phrafsanjani.github.io/index.md

 ― Lucius Annaeus Seneca, *Letters on Ethics*, Letter 48.
 Translated by Margaret Graver and A. A. Long.
 The University of Chicago Press, 2015.

 His letters are filled with wisdom, and although they were written around two thousand years ago, I believe they remain relevant to modern human beings.
-They have personally helped me navigate the pandemic and thorugh sad and lonely times.
+They have personally helped me navigate the pandemic and through sad and lonely times.
-It is indeed a pleasure to have a friend and mentor by your side, someone who can calm you with their words and help you grow, especially when many others, whose presence we feel, lack such capabilities.
+It is indeed a pleasure to have such a friend and mentor by your side, someone who can calm you with their words and help you grow, especially when many others, whose presence we feel, lack such capabilities.

 ### Psychology